UMM-CSci-4453-S19/final-project-data-gangstaz-v2/TABLES.md

 select vintage from (select regexp_substr(title, '(19|[2][0])[[:digit:]]{2}') as vintage from wineReviews) as qwe;
 ```

 The mess above is basically querying the title column, and matches 2 :digits: that are preceded either by ‘19’ or ‘20’.
 This extracts a four-digit number that falls within the constraints of 1900 - 2099.
+This column is entered into a new table, which I called 'temp'.

 Now we must update our main table to have a column for our new field.